niwcpac/cava/README.md

 ## Collecting more data

 If your experiment has other data to collect and it is saved locally on the virtual machine, it is advised to modify the shell script under `cava-platform/bootstrap/saveCavaData.sh`.
-This script is ran automatically whenever the experiment platform is halted or destroyed.
+This script is run automatically whenever the experiment platform is halted or destroyed.